MonikaaS/real-time-web-1920/README.md

 #### client events

 - `add data`
-  user adds fills in their island info and submits, api gets called.
-Form data & api data get's combined.
-The combined data get's shown to the user and pushed in to an array.
+  user adds their island info

 - `subscribe data:`
   user subscribes to a turnip value and get shown only message above a certain value